Calcium Supplements For Vegans (2022 List)

 One recent systematic review and meta-analysis compared calcium intake between vegans and omnivores.
 The study suggests that the adult vegans had a statistically significant lower calcium intake (mean calcium intake of 729 mg/day) in comparison to the omnivorous adults (mean calcium intake of 993 mg/day) (6).

 So, do vegans consume less calcium than other dietary patterns?
-Yes- that is mounting research does seems to support that assumption.
+Some research suggests this.

 However, whether or not vegans are more likely to have an actual calcium deficiency as a result of lower calcium intake is yet to be confirmed.